Q. I’ve heard that Obamacare’s preventive care mandates only help women. I’m a man, and I feel like I’m getting the short end of the stick.

 A: Never fear, the ACA mandates free preventive care for everyone.
 There are certain services that are specific to all adults, some for children, and a separate subset that apply to women.
 HHS has explained why there was a special need for mandated benefits that apply to women’s health – for the most part, it’s preventive care that applies to illnesses or conditions that only – or predominantly – impact women.

-And while ACA benefits like maternity and contraceptive coverage are specific to women, there is no doubt that they are beneficial to both men and women, since babies – and unintended pregnancies – have fathers.
-Even if you never plan to have children of your own, the babies being born today are the ones whose payroll taxes will be supporting our generation 30 years from now when we’re on Social Security and Medicare.
+While mandated contraceptive and maternity coverage under the ACA are specific to women, there is no doubt that they are beneficial to both men and women, since babies – and unintended pregnancies – have fathers.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.